DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ## Initialization

-To initialize Grid in the TreeGrid mode, make use of the `type:tree` configuration option.
+To initialize Grid in the TreeGrid mode, make use of the `type: tree` configuration option.

 ~~~jsx title="index.js"
 const Grid = new dhx.Grid("grid_container", {